Language File Editor

 - The matching can be case-sensitive or insensitive

 - Looks only among a subset of languages which is defined in the lfeditor extension configuration

 Clicking on a constant key of any search result, redirects to the Edit Constant <edit-constant-reference> page.

 This option serves for a better overview and easier access to constants.
 It displays all constants of a language file arranged in a tree.

-Constants are displayed as leafs of the tree and they are colored in three colors which indicate the translation state of each constant for a selected language (language from first select box).
+Constants are displayed as leaves of the tree, and they are colored in three colors which indicate the translation state of each constant for a selected language (language from first select box).